jupyter-server/jupyverse/README.md

 # jupyverse

+**jupyverse is experimental and should not be used in place of [jupyter-server](https://github.com/jupyter-server/jupyter_server), which is the official Jupyter server.**

 A set of [FPS](https://github.com/adriendelsalle/fps) plugins implementing a Jupyter server.

-## WARNING

-jupyverse is experimental and should not be used in place of [jupyter-server](https://github.com/jupyter-server/jupyter_server), which is the official Jupyter server.
+## Motivation for Experimental Server

 For the motivations behind this project, please refer to this issue in the [Jupyter server team compass](https://github.com/jupyter-server/team-compass/issues/11).